-Alcoholic liver disease (ALD) is the result of liver damage caused by the excess consumption of alcohol.
-The liver processes what the body needs and discards what it doesn’t need, including alcohol.
-If there is too much alcohol, it can’t process it, which increases the risk of liver damage.
+Alcohol-related liver disease (ALD) is a major reason for liver transplantation in the United States.
+ALD is the result of liver damage caused by heavy consumption of alcohol.
+The liver processes what the body needs and discards what it doesn’t, including alcohol.
+If there is too much alcohol, the livercan’t process it, which increases the risk of liver damage.
 Over time, that damage can become serious.

 ALD is a broad term applied to varying degrees of alcohol-related liver injury.
 These are categorized into three stages: